wxmanager/netbook/README.md

 ## Todo

-- [ ] Port Atomizer to its simplest form
+- [x] Port Atomizer to its simplest form
-- [ ] Create a light web browser for the user interface
+- [x] Create a light web browser for the user interface
-- [ ] Develop a basic file manager
+- [ ] (W.I.P) Develop a basic file manager